 This study determined the streamflow trend analysis on seven stations in the state of Selangor, Malaysia, to quantify the trends over 40 years of record data.
 The result shows that two stations experienced significant decreasing trends, with 55.56% of relative change within the 40 years.
-From the mean annual streamflow data, it is seen that the change point is present in 1996-1997 and 2005-2007 at 100% confidence interval and implies that there is an influence of fast-growing industrial activities in the basin and there is also a change in land use pattern, which is caused by the effect of streamflow trends in the basin.
-This finding has important implications for water resources management, which will affect future developments in Selangor.
-The impact of serial and spatial correlation on the trends needs to be investigated.
-Further study in streamflow trends needs to be carried out, such as the prediction or modelling in the forecasting of streamflow trends.
-Low flow analysis is an essential and widely studied design and management of hydrology and water resources.
+From the mean annual streamflow data, it is seen that the change point is present in 1996-1997 and 2005-2007 at a 100 % confidence interval.
+This implies that there is an influence of fastgrowing industrial activities in the basin, and there is also a change in the land use pattern, which is caused by the effect of streamflow trends in the basin.
+This finding has important implications for water resource management, which will affect future developments in Selangor.
+The impact of the serial and spatial correlation on the trends needs to be investigated.
+Further study in streamflow trends needs to be carried out, such as the prediction or modeling in the forecasting of streamflow trends.

+Low-flow analysis is an essential and widely studied design and management strategy for hydrology and water resources.
 Varying and complex natural processes may produce low flows in a river on a catchment scale.
-The second aim of this work was to

-- 540 determine the characteristics of low flow by using frequency analysis.
-In order to determine the suitable probability distribution that optimally fits the minimum 7-day low flow values, first, the 7-day mean annual minimum streamflow series for each gauge was computed.
-Then, four probability distributions, including the Gamma distribution, Gumbel, Lognormal 2P and Pearson type 3 distribution (PE3) were evaluated to determine the distribution that most appropriately fits the low flow data.
-The Kolmogorov-Smirnov (K-S) test and ranking method were used to determine the best fitting distributions.
-Based on the - 545 result, Lognormal 2P distribution provided a good fit to annual minimum flow data at each station.
+The second aim of this work was to determine the characteristics of low flow by using frequency analysis.
+In order to determine the suitable probability distribution that optimally fits the minimum 7 d low-flow values, first, the 7 d mean annual minimum streamflow series for each gauge was computed.
+Then, four probability distributions, including the gamma distribution, Gumbel, lognormal 2P and Pearson type 3 distribution (PE3) were evaluated to determine the distribution that most appropriately fits the low-flow data.
+The Kolmogorov-Smirnov (KS) test and ranking method were used to determine the bestfitting distributions.
+Based on the result, a lognormal 2P distribution provided a good fit to annual minimum flow data at each station.
 After the suitable probability distribution was selected, the return values for certain return periods were estimated.
-The return period of low flow occurrence is crucial for determining the magnitude and frequency of low flow, and such information is valuable in accessing and mitigating the drought hazard in future.
-Their parameters define distributions of probability, hence, to better understand the theoretical probability distribution method, it is necessary to fully understand the principles underlying parameter estimation - 550 for established theoretical frequency distributions.
-From the result, the range indicated that the low flow of rivers in Selangor was between 0.75 to 19.47 m/s.
-The 7-day mean annual minimum for recurrence interval of 10-year was used in the determination of minimum storage draft-rate for each station.
+The return period of low-flow occurrence is crucial for determining the magnitude and frequency of low flow, and such information is valuable in accessing and mitigating the drought hazard in the future.
+Their parameters define distributions of probability; hence, to better understand the theoretical probability distribution method, it is necessary to fully understand the principles underlying parameter estimation for established theoretical frequency distributions.
+From the result, the range indicated that the low flow of rivers in Selangor was between 0.75 and 19.47 $m^3\,s^{-1}.$ The 7 d mean annual minimum for the recurrence interval of 10 years was used in the determination of the minimum storage draft rate for each station.